Orthodontics for children

 Orthodontic braces are a big part of life for many people this age.
 While braces may have had a bad reputation before, today’s braces for teens make it easy to look and feel good with options like Invisalign®, clear braces, or metal braces with colored rubber bands!

 Orthodontic treatment is no longer just for children and teens.
 According to the American Association of Orthodontists, one in five orthodontic patients is over 21.
 Many adults choose orthodontic treatment because they understand the importance of maintaining their health and want to feel better about their appearance.
 Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and now you can too.

 The difference between adult orthodontics and orthodontics for children and teens:

 The main difference to remember when treating adults or children and teens, is that in younger patients the jawbones are still developing.
 For adults, these bones have stopped growing, which may mean the possibility of orthognathic surgery to align the jawbones.
 Other differences include:

 Why should you consider orthodontic treatment?

-- Straight teeth are healthy teeth — Teeth that are properly aligned are easier to keep clean with flossing and brushing, and may help prevent other health problems.
+- Straight teeth are healthy teeth — Teeth that are properly aligned are easier to keep clean with flossing and brushing and may help prevent other health problems.

 - A beautiful, straight smile builds confidence — Orthodontic treatment can help boost your self-confidence, giving you a better quality of life and the freedom to smile without holding back!

-- Mouths left untreated can get worse — Not receiving orthodontic treatment when it’s needed can create long-term health issues costing you more in the end.
+- Mouths left untreated can get worse — Not receiving orthodontic treatment when you need it can create long-term health issues costing you more in the end.